humaidhusain98/Web3-AI-Agent/README.md

 ### 2. Ask API

-This api exposes OpenAI's chatgpt-4o-mini model to be invoked and consumed by Applications.
-It takes the prompt in the request body and generates a response by the gpt-4o-mini model and returns back the results.
+The /ask api takes in the query (prompt) and llmModel in the request body and generates an accurate response.
+It works on the  Reason + Action (ReAct) model to understand, fetch, validate, and iterate on data queries with the help of the llm model specified in the request body to generate the response.
+The Agent thinks till it gets the final answer

 **HTTP Method Type** : POST